 Although it might at first glance seem a trivial distinction, bees are classified in one of two groups, according to the length of mouthpart segments (known as proboscides) within their tongues.
 Although they can collect nectar from open, flat flowers, long-tongued bees favor plants with deep flowers that have longer throats.
 Short-tongued bees are only able to collect nectar from shallow flowers, such as daisies or carrots.

 Generalists and specialists

 While some bees collect pollen from a wide variety of flowering plants, others specialize in using pollen from one or two families of flowering plants.
 Bumblebees are generalists; they collect pollen from a succession of plants flowering in early spring (when the queen emerges) until early fall (when the colony dies).
 Most flowering plants are also generalists – they can accommodate several different species of pollinators.

 Among specialist pollinators are squash bees.
-They are efficient pollinators of cucurbits, including squash, pumpkin and zucchini.
+They are efficient pollinators of cucurbits, including squash, pumpkin, and zucchini.
 Blueberry bees are also specialists.
-One species of bee, Anthemurgus passiflorae, is so highly specialized that it is known to forage only on yellow passionflower.
+One species of bee, Anthemurgus passiflora, is so highly specialized that it is known to forage only on yellow passionflower.

 Providing and protecting bees’ nests